Public Space Project

-Downtown Durham, Inc. hosts unexpected and thought-provoking projects in downtown Durham’s public spaces.
-Downtown Durham, Inc. Public Space Project is an activation project focused on retaining and supporting the creative and artistic cultures of Durham and upholding public spaces of convergence.
-We encourage collaborative, thought-provoking and unifying rather than divisive work.
+Downtown Durham, Inc. hosts performances, pop-ups, installations, murals, and more in downtown Durham’s public spaces.
+The Public Space Project focuses on retaining and supporting the creative and artistic cultures of Durham and upholding public spaces of convergence.
+We encourage collaborative, unexpected, thought-provoking and unifying work.

-This pilot program provides grants to individuals and organizations who will bring temporary, creative, free of charge experiences to downtown Durham.
+This program provides grants to individuals and organizations who will bring creative free of charge experiences to downtown Durham.

-DDI is pleased to announce the selected artists for PSP 2019!
+DDI is pleased to announce the selected artists for PSP Season 2!

-Public space activations will take place through December 2019.
+Public space activations will take place through early 2020.
 Follow #ddipublicspaceproject for the latest details.

 October 12, 2019